-Here at All Car Leasing, we're big fans of cars and the thrill of driving and as such a few of us are big fans of racing games and driving simulators.
-In this blog post, we take a look at 15 of the best classic racing games ever made from years gone by.
+Here at All Car Leasing, we're big fans of cars and the thrill of driving, and as such a few of us are big fans of racing games and driving simulators.
+In this blog post, we take a trip down memory lane and take a look at 15 of the best classic racing games ever made from years gone by.

 System: Atari Arcade

-Most people won't even have heard of Gran Trak 10 but it is hailed as the first ever arcade racing game and therefore the grandfather of all classic racing games.
+Many people won't have even heard of Gran Trak 10, but it is hailed as the first-ever arcade racing game and therefore the grandfather of all classic racing games.
 Gran Trak 10 gained attention not only for being the first but for allowing players to use a steering wheel to play along with pedals and a gear shift.
 Atari made a loss on this game as the world wasn't quite ready for the gaming revolution but it paved the way for every racing game since.

 System: Arcade (has been ported on many systems since)

 OutRun is one of the most famous racing games of all time, it was praised for its incredible graphics (at the time) and pure arcade-style fun.
 Out Run played as a 'pole position' game with a linear track for the player to travel down in an iconic 'prancing horse' supercar - they weren't able to use Ferrari's branding so they went for a tongue in cheek knock-off instead.
 In 1986 racing games did not come any more fun than this and even to this day it still holds up well thanks to its simple design.
 Who doesn't want to blast it down summer boulevards with a blond in the passenger seat and the top down on your expensive convertible?